tblobaum/nQuery/README.markdown

 More Examples:
 ---------
-Check out the examples folder for a few very simple demos.
-There are two different clocks that run based on the server time, a twitter search app that implements backbone conventions and a simple hello world app.
+Check out the examples folder for a few simple demos.

 MIT License